|Copyright Notice||Home Page|

 -- Take a sleep system that allows you to get a good night’s rest.
 Older people are less able to stay warm when it’s cold, so make sure your sleep system will keep you warm enough.
 An inflatable pad is much more comfortable than a closed cell foam pad.
 A backpacking pillow may be worth the weight.

 -- Reduce pack weight as much as is practicable.
-Unfortunately, your pace will probably be slower which means it will take longer to travel a given distance.
-More days on the trail means more food,/fuel/consumable weight.
-If staying warm is a concern, you will also need to carry more insulation weight in the form of clothing and/or sleep system.
+Unfortunately, older backpackers may still end up having to carry a heavier load than their younger counterparts.
+(Yeah, life is not fair.)
+Their pace is usually slower so it takes longer to travel a given distance.
+More days on the trail means more food/fuel/consumable weight.
+And they typically get cold more easily which makes it is necessary to carry more insulation weight in the form of clothing and/or sleep system.
 Possible adaptations – Hike in moderate temperatures to minimize insulation weight.
 Do shorter hikes or arrange for more frequent resupply to keep consumable weight down.
 Invite your big, burly son-in-law/sherpa to come along and carry some of your stuff.

 -- Guard against both hypothermia and hyperthermia.
 Older adults are especially vulnerable to both.
 Hypothermia can occur at 50*F (10*C) or even higher temperatures in wet and windy weather.
 In hot weather, older people are more likely to die of heart-related problems than heat stroke, heat exhaustion, or dehydration.
-Their hearts are strained by the effort to pump more blood to the skin through blood vessels that don’t dilate as well.
+That’s because, to cool off, the body routes more blood to the skin.
+But older people's blood vessels don’t dilate as well, so their heart is strained by the effort.

 -- Start with a conservative schedule then add some slack time and identify bailout points.
 The elderly tend to be over-optimistic.
 Feeling compelled to keep to a tight schedule can turn what could have been a fun hike into an ordeal.
 It can also lead to bad decisions that have serious consequences.
 Bailout points provide additional options if your schedule must be revised.